veprbl/mysqlpp/doc/userman/README.txt

 The user manual is written in XML DocBook format, version 4.3.
-It uses the official DocBook XSL stylesheets, and will build with versions as old as 1.58.1.
+It uses the official DocBook XSL stylesheets, and will build with versions as old as 1.65.1.
 (Why these versions?
-They're what comes with Red Hat Linux 9, the oldest system I still use.)
+They're what comes with CentOS 3, the oldest system I still use.)

 To make the HTML version of the user manual, just type 'make' in this directory.
 (Or 'make html' if you want to be pedantic.)
 To make the